-The auxiliary process ADeadline(S,E,d) takes three parameters, two sets of events, S and E, and a natural G. It continuously offers events in the set S, but time can only advance time by up to G units, unless an event from the set E happens, in which case the process terminates.
-It is defined using the exception operator of CSP([E|S]), where initially the behaviour is that of EndBy(TRUN(S),d), that continuously offers events in set S, and allows time to advance by up to G time units.
+The auxiliary process ADeadline(S, E, d), defined on line 16, takes three parameters, two sets of events, S and E, where S is expected to be a subset of E, and a natural number d.
+It continuously offers events in the set S, but time can only advance by up to d units, unless an event from the set E happens, in which case the process terminates.
+It is defined using the exception operator of CSP ([|E|>), where initially the behaviour is that of EndBy(TRUN(S), d), that continuously offers events in set S, and allows time to advance by up to d time units.
 Thus, within the exception, if TRUN(S) performs an event that is in E, then the process behaves as SKIP, that terminates immediately.
-We observe that the auxiliary processes TRUN and EndBy are included with the RoboTool distribution for convenience.
-Their definition is included in Appendix B for completeness.
-Next, we focus on the hardware model.